Home | Intervention Overview | World Relationships for Equal Dignity

 We look for interested people, who would like to develop our WRelationsED page.
 Please see our Call for Creativity.

-Our World Relationships for Equal Dignity project is part of our quest to build bridges from social science to other areas of life.
-We wish to envisage novel ways for people around the world to build relationships across frontiers and learn from each other.
+Our quest for dignity aims at building bridges from social science to other areas of life.
+We wish to envision novel ways for people around the world to build relationships across frontiers and learn from each other.
 Ecotourism is a way to get acquainted with the nature of our globe and to contribute to its ecological sustainability.
 In the same way, relation-building tourism can shape relationships and help contribute to the social sustainability of our globe.
 Exchange programmes between countries are based on this spirit, as is the partnering of cities, or people helping people in need who live far away.
 We think that such activities ought to be widened and new creative ways be found, ways that do not exploit the suffering of people in want for the satisfaction of the rich, but dignify everybody.

 Links